Rachel Bruce

 Rachel Calderara DIRECTOR OF SPECIAL PROJECTS

 Raised in Plymouth, where her family still lives, Rachel Bruce (formerly Rachel Calderara) considers herself a “townie.”
 While growing up, she would have told you that she planned to travel, move far away, and have big adventures.
 And she did…but ultimately, the people and places that make this area home repeatedly drew her back.
-Now she’s looking forward to her upcoming wedding and just bought a house, choosing to stick close to her local roots.
-Rachel loves the beach, naming Plymouth’s Long Beach – where she spent weekends and summers throughout her life and now enjoys walking in the shoulder seasons – as one of her favorites.
-She loves the sunshine, kayaking, and playing with her dog.
+Now firmly rooted in Plymouth, Rachel loves walking the beach, kayaking, and playing with her dog.
 She says she considers herself a “people-forward thinker,” and enjoys working to improve community well-being.
 She has a desire to share with others the connectedness and peace that can be found in nature, and it is this goal that inspired many of her early travels.
-Rachel has built her career interacting with and educating people in a variety of outdoor settings across the country, including a total of more than 5 years at Wildlands Trust interspersed with her more distant ventures.
+Rachel has built her career interacting with and educating people in a variety of outdoor settings across the country, including a total of more than 8 years at Wildlands Trust interspersed with her more distant ventures.
 When asked what she considers Wildlands’ most important function, she says it’s, “providing access to nature that’s truly free for visitors, and helping people to discover these areas.”